 With these connections in place, the attacker is ready to strike.
 The specific type of attack depends on the operating system of the targeted server.
-For Linux servers, the attacker deletes the existing databases, downloads and installs CoinMiner on the compromised system and begins mining cryptocurrency.
+For Linux servers, the attacker deletes the existing databases, downloads and installs CoinMiner, a software cryptocurrency mining tool, on the compromised system and begins mining cryptocurrency.
 Windows servers require a different approach: the attacker downloads a malicious script, which installs ransomware.

 Palo Alto Networks countermeasures: Palo Alto Networks offers a specific and effective defense for each phase of this attack.
-Those actions prevent port scans and thwart brute force attacks, shut down command and control communication, and prevent the execution of the CoinMiner malware (see figure 9).
+Those actions prevent port scans and thwart brute force attacks, shut down command and control communication, and prevent the execution of the CoinMiner software (see figure 9).